near/docs/docs/roles/developer/examples/near-api-js/guides.md

   let account = await getAuthorizedAccount()

-  // then create a new contract instance window.contract = new nearlib.Contract(account, contractName, {
+  // then create a new contract instance window.contract = new nearApi.Contract(account, contractName, {
     viewMethods: ['getCounter'],
     changeMethods: [ /* removed for simplicity */ ],
   });